Can I get EI if I quit my job?

 These changes are expected to last for one year.
-They're part of the system that the government has created to replace the Canada Emergency Response Benefit (CERB), which ends October 3, 2020.
+They’re part of the system that the government has created to replace the Canada Emergency Response Benefit (CERB), which ended October 3, 2020.
 Read more in The Canada Emergency Response Benefit (CERB) is ending.
 Will I be able to get Employment Insurance (EI)?

 It depends.
-If you choose to leave your job, you can only get Employment Insurance (EI) if you have just cause for leaving.
+If you choose to leave your job, you can only get Employment Insurance (EI) if you have for leaving.
 “Just cause” means that you have no other reasonable choice except to leave your job.

 There are many different situations that might give you just cause for leaving your job.
 Some examples are:

-- you experienced sexual or other harassment
+- you experienced sexual or other

-- you experienced discrimination
+- you experienced

 - your working conditions were unsafe